statusio/statusio-node/README.md

 ## Installation

-Module can be installed with command `npm install statusioapi`
+Module can be installed with command `npm install statusio`

 ## Quick start